Dr. Fox Effect: The power of captivating speakers

 This study highlights that being a thought leader takes more than just being super smart.
 Many of us spend many years in school and beyond gaining expertise, but to be truly recognized for it, we need to master the skill of communication.

 The good news is, expertise is much harder to learn than excellent communication skills.
-I’ve seen the driest professors and engineers transform into lively, engaging speakers with simple training.
+I’ve seen the driest professors and engineers transform into lively, captivating speakers with simple training.

-We are all capable of being captivating.
+We are all capable of being captivating speakers.
 It’s just one more class away.

 Illustrated by Ash Oat